MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

     @EMAILREGEXP.test(value) or value is ''
 {% endhighlight %}

 The validator is a duck type.
-As long as it's interface responds to the `.isValid()` method it can be called a validator.
+As long as it responds to the `.isValid()` method it can be called a validator.
 We can create any number of validators (like minLength, required, matchesInput) and pass them into the `_checkAllValidations` function and they will work.
 This gives us the flexibility to have multiple validators (each with different functionality), but access them all through just one function.
 It creates a flexible system that can grow as needed in the future and doesn't contain a bunch of `if..else` statements.

 At this point, I understood the factory pattern, but it was difficult to apply it in other settings.
 I certainly didn't make the connection to duck typing.